-Our neighbors to the north are known for making some good whisky (they spell it without the “e”).
-The defining characteristics of Canadian whisky are that it must be aged for three years in Canada from a mash bill recipe of grains and contain at least 40% ABV.
-Beyond that, distillers are free to experiment with different barrel types and recipes, and they can even add 9.09% of another spirit to the whisky (as long as it’s aged for two years in wood).
+Canadians are known for making some good whisky (spelled there without the “e”).
+The defining characteristics of Canadian whisky are that it must be aged for three years in Canada from a mash bill recipe of grains and contain at least 40 percent ABV.
+Beyond that, distillers are free to experiment with different barrel types and recipes, and they can even add 9.09 percent of another spirit to the whisky (as long as it’s aged for two years in wood).

 Best Overall: Forty Creek Confederation Oak

 This is an excellent expression from the Grimsby, Ontario distillery.
 Confederation Oak was created to commemorate Canada’s 1867 Confederation.
 It’s a blended whisky that is finished for up to two years in new Canadian oak barrels, which the distillery says have a tighter grain because of the colder climate.
-Look for notes of praline, honey and dark fruits on the palate.
+Look for notes of praline, honey, and dark fruits on the palate.

 Best Budget: Canadian Club 100% Rye

 Canadian Club is a well-known brand in the U.S., mostly for its extremely popular and affordable blended whisky.
-But this 100% rye whisky, which is aged in a few different barrel types, is a great example of Canadian rye and will usually cost around $20 a bottle.
+But this 100 percent rye whisky, which is aged in a few different barrel types, is a great example of Canadian rye and will usually cost around $20 a bottle.
 This is not the most intense rye whisky experience you'll find, but it’s certainly a good deal.
 Crafted by Alberta Distillers, this spirit has caramel and oak notes.

 Best for Sipping: JP Wiser’s 18 Year Old Blended

 "This whisky stands out for its complexity in flavors, which is driven by the usage of the [bourbon] barrels [used for aging],” says Frederic Najem, the director of food and beverage at Loews Philadelphia Hotel.
-“It has an aroma of earth, smoke and rye on the nose.
+“It has an aroma of earth, smoke, and rye on the nose.
 This whisky is well balanced at a great price.”
 Perfect for sipping, this spirit is aged for 18 years.

-This 100% Canadian rye whisky is sourced and bottled by Cooper Spirits Company in the U.S. While it costs around $150 or more for a bottle, the whisky is well worth it.
+This 100 percent Canadian rye whisky is sourced and bottled by Cooper Spirits Company in the U.S. While it costs around $150 or more for a bottle, the whisky is well worth it.
 A deeply spicy background is tempered by notes of caramel, cocoa, and dried fruits after nearly 20 years of aging in American oak.
 Sip this on its own, or use it for a premium cocktail experience.

-Best Rye: Lot No. 40 Rye
+Best Rye: Lot 40 Canadian Rye Whisky

-It’s made from a mash bill of 100% rye that is distilled in copper pot stills.
+It’s made from a mash bill of 100 percent rye that is distilled in copper pot stills.
 There’s a nice balance of sweetness and spice on the palate, with a buttery mouthfeel and some notes of fruit and vanilla.
 Overall, this is a stellar example of rye whisky from the north.

-Read Next: The Best Rye Whiskeys
+Related: The Best Rye Whiskeys

-Best Blend: Crown Royal Deluxe
+Best Blend: Crown Royal Deluxe Blended Canadian Whisky

 "There are definitely some good new Canadian whiskies on the market," says Nestor Marchand, the director of food and beverage at Plunge Beach Resort in Florida.
 “But when I think of Canadian whisky, I think of Crown Royal.
 It’s a nice upgrade that won't break the bank.”